autonomoussoftware/metronome-mailer/README.md

 npm run deploy:staging
 ```

-The deployment defaults to region `us-east-1`.
-To overwrite, append `-- --region <region>` to the above command.

 You need to be have an AWS user with enough privileges to create the API Gatway, Lambda function, roles, etc.

 ### Troubleshooting